kdrag0n/coronadelta/info_pages/about.md

 index: false
 ---

-This site was made by [kdrag0n](https://kdrag0n.dev/), a passionate developer and high school student.
-It's meant to help everyone stay informed and make educated decisions for themselves through insightful visualizations and other information that isn't well-known.
+CoronaDelta is an all-in-one source for **coronavirus stats**, **creative visualizations**, and **concise information**.
+We strive to help everyone stay informed and make educated decisions for themselves through insightful visualizations and other less well-known information.

+## Author

+This site was made by [Danny Lin (kdrag0n)](https://kdrag0n.dev/), a passionate developer and high school student.

 ## Why?